coda/packs-sdk/docs/reference/sdk/functions/core.makeMetadataFormula.md

 All function-like behavior in a pack is ultimately implemented using formulas, like you would define using [makeFormula](core.makeFormula.md).
 That is, a formula with a name, description, parameter list, and an `execute` function body.
-This includes supporting utilities like paramter autocomplete functions.
+This includes supporting utilities like parameter autocomplete functions.
 This wrapper simply adds the surrounding boilerplate for a given JavaScript function so that it is shaped like a Coda formula to be used at runtime.